Dracula the Un-dead: Plot

-At Dracula's insistence, Mina takes him to Carfax Abbey to make a final stand against Báthory; during the trip, we learn that the real reason Dracula came to London 25 years ago was to hunt down Báthory, who was slaughtering women under the guise of Jack the Ripper, and though Dracula admits the heroes' acts were noble and chivalrous, they were hunting the wrong monster (the deaths on the Demeter – the ship that brought Dracula to England – were actually caused by a virus among the crew; Dracula was forced to feed on Lucy after his arrival in England simply because of starving after so long without blood).
-Quincey also heads for Carfax, hoping to kill Dracula before he gets to his mother.
+Mina takes Dracula to Carfax Abbey to make a final stand against Báthory.
+During the trip, Dracula says the real reason he came to London 25 years ago was to hunt Báthory, who was slaughtering women under the guise of Jack the Ripper.
+Though Dracula admits the heroes' acts were noble and chivalrous, he tells them they were hunting the wrong monster (the deaths on the ship that brought Dracula to England were actually caused by a virus among the crew; Dracula was forced to feed on Lucy after his arrival in England simply because of starving after so long without blood).
+Quincey also heads for Carfax, hoping to kill Dracula.
 Dracula appeals to Mina to let him turn her into a vampire, so that even if Báthory kills him, Mina will be able to destroy her in her weakened state.
-Mina initially refuses, believing Dracula is the one who viciously murdered Jonathan and Seward; Dracula denies this, saying that he would never hurt them for an unspecified reason.
-However, her fear for Quincey's life forces her to give in and Dracula finally turns Mina into a vampire; shockingly, to Dracula, consuming the tainted blood he put into Mina years ago heals him and renews his strength.
-Quincey arrives at Carfax and is heartbroken to see his mother dead in a coffin.
-However, she awakens when blood from Quincey's wounds falls on her face and she nearly attacks her son.
-Overcome with grief, Quincey spurns what his mother has become and, despite her pleas, chases off after Dracula.
+Fearing for Quincey's life, Mina eventually agrees.
+In consuming the tainted blood he put into Mina years ago, Dracula is shocked to find himself healed and his strength renewed.
+Quincey arrives at Carfax and is heartbroken to see his mother apparently dead in a coffin.
+She awakens and nearly attacks Quincey when blood from his wounds falls on her face.
+Overcome with grief, Quincey spurns Mina and, despite her pleas, chases off after Dracula.

 Báthory and Dracula engage in a bloody duel, in which Báthory nearly kills Dracula with the same kukri blade that Jonathan used against him 25 years ago.
-However, Dracula, being the more skilled swordsman, outmaneuvers Báthory and impales her with his broken sword, stabbing her in the chest with the kukri blade.
-Báthory collapses and crumples to dust as Quincey confronts Dracula, who refuses to defend himself.
-Dracula's compassion is revealed with a thunderous revelation; that Quincey is truly Dracula's son and not Jonathan's; even though he loved him dearly, he would never harm Quincey or those who raised him.
-Mina confirms this fact and suddenly the true reason behind the disintegration of his family and their friendships was laid bare.
-Refusing to become the monster that his father became, Quincey leaves both behind.
+Dracula, being the more skilled swordsman, outmaneuvers Báthory and stabs her in the chest with the blade.
+Báthory crumbles to dust as Quincey confronts Dracula, who refuses to defend himself.
+Dracula reveals that Quincey is truly his son and not Jonathan's.
+Refusing to become the monster that his father became, Quincey leaves both his parents behind.
 Dracula takes solace that his son is safe and succumbs to his wounds, falling off a cliff and bursting into flames as the sun rises.
-Mina, forsaken by her son and cursed to live eternally, follows Dracula off of the cliff to be reunited with her two loves, Jonathan and Dracula.
+Mina, forsaken by her son and cursed to live eternally, follows Dracula off the cliff to be reunited with her two loves, Jonathan and Dracula.